AWS Client VPN: Default route gets sucked into VPN

 This means that if your client device uses an IP address range other than those listed above, AWS Client VPN will force all traffic through the VPN "for security reasons."

-This is intended to provide additional security through your VPN connection, but can get in the way if you want to use split tunneling.
+This is done to increase security through your VPN connection, but can get in the way if you want to use split tunneling.

 To solve this problem, simply add the following line to your client configuration file (.ovpn file):